mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 We won't get a response body from this request, but when we check our bucket, we can see that the file was uploaded correctly with the key that we specified: the `<uuid>.txt.`

 ## Front End and Axios

+Create a directory for the front-end.
+For our purposes we'll just need an html file for our file upload form, and a Javascript file to contain the function that will be called when the form is submitted.

+Our front end function will be making two HTTP requests, which will mirror the ones we just made in Postman: the first will call the API to trigger our Lambda function and will return a URL.
+The second will make a PUT request with the URL and the file.

+For our HTTP requests we will be using a tool called [Axios](https://www.npmjs.com/package/axios) in our script.
+Axios allows us to make HTTP requests using promise syntax, so we can easily write code that makes our first request, returns the URL, and then passes the URL into the parameters of the second request.